 Director, Justice Pour Tous

-Raoul is the Director of Justice Pour Tous.
+Kitungano is the Director of Justice Pour Tous.
 Over the years, he has developed expertise in investigating natural resource exploitation.
-With his colleagues at Justice Pour Tous, Raoul highlights the limitations of the Congolese mining code by talking to the local press, delivering speeches, and performing sketches.
+With his colleagues at Justice Pour Tous, Kitungano highlights the limitations of the Congolese mining code by talking to the local press, delivering speeches, and performing sketches.
 This kind of work helps local people to understand their legal rights and which new laws are needed to end their exploitation.
 He has published several papers and research reports and spoken at several international conferences about the relationship between mining armed conflict and human rights abuses in eastern DRC.

 Coordinator, Adivasi Women’s Network